 From its very inception, SIPA has been getting effective help and encouragement to promote philately from the successive Postmasters General and CPMG's of the Tamilnadu Circle.
 The Postal Department officials, apart from providing facilities for SIPA's monthly meetings, have also provided spacious place for the exhibitions being conducted on all Saturdays, which has made, SIPA a 'known' name today.
 The Association today has more than 600 life members from various walks of life all over India.
 It has distinguished and dedicated philatelists as its office bearers.
 SIPA's dedicated members have brought laurels to the Association, by participating and winning prizes with the highest awards in Zonal, National and International philatelic exhibitions.
 Senior members have guided many new members and brought out the best in them.
 Many educational institutions after seeing SIPA's philatelic activities have opened stamp clubs in thier respective places.
 Moreover, SIPA has conducted many philatelic auctions at various places thereby promoting philately.

-SIPA's activities are managed by its elected office bearers consisting of a President, two Vice Presidents, two Secretaries, a Treasurer and ten members Executive Committee who are elected by the SIPA members once in two years.
+SIPA's activities are managed by its elected office bearers consisting of a President, Two Vice Presidents, Two Secretaries, a Treasurer and Ten members Executive Committee who are elected by the SIPA members once in Three years.
 The managing committee conducts General Boby Meetings every two years and present audited accounts.
 The affairs of the Association are discussed in the Committee meetings regularly.

 SIPA is one of the few stamp clubs in India that holds regular monthly meetings, promoting philately.
 It conducts its monthly meetings from 10.30am to 12.30pm on the 2nd Sundays at the Anna Salai CPMG premises, by the courtesy of the Department of post, Tamilnadu Circle.
 During the meetings, philatelic lectures, display talks, and other latest news about philately are discussed.
 The office bearers keep the members informed about the latest trends in philately.